-Collaborative research means that the expertise and knowledge of the applicants is complementary and that the collaboration of the different applicants is essential to achieve the research goals and creates an added value.
-The collaboration of research groups from different types of institutions (UASs, UTEs, universities, ETH/EPF, etc.) is also welcome.
+Collaborative research means that the expertise and knowledge of the applicants is complementary and their collaboration of the different applicants is essential for achieving the research goals.
+It also creates added value.
+Collaboration between research groups from different types of institutions (UASs, UTEs, universities, ETHZ/EPFL, etc.) is also welcome.

 Breakthrough research addresses important challenges and presents a novel approach, it questions or goes beyond existing models, theories, doctrines, research approaches, methods, etc. It opens up new lines of research and has a high potential for impact in or beyond academia.

 Eligibility of applicants

-- All applicants must have obtained a doctorate at least four years before submitting the application or have equivalent research experience.
+- All applicants must have obtained a doctorate at least four years before submitting the application or must have equivalent research experience.

-- All applicants must be employed with a work-time percentage of at least 50% for the duration of the project at a research institution eligible to receive research funding from the SNSF or have been given written assurance of such employment.
+- All applicants must be employed with a work-time percentage of at least 50% for the duration of the project at a research institution that is eligible to receive research funding from the SNSF, or they must have been given written assurance of such employment.

 - All applicants must be in a position to carry out research projects under their own responsibility and to lead project staff.

 - All applicants must make a substantial contribution to the proposed research.
-The research infrastructure necessary to carry out the proposed research must be at their disposal.
+The research infrastructure needed to carry out the proposed research must be at their disposal.

-- If there are three or more applicants, one applicant may be based at a research institution abroad, if his/her expertise is essential, meaning it is not available in Switzerland (2+1, 3+1).
+- If there are three or more applicants, one applicant may be based at a research institution abroad, provided their expertise is essential for the project and cannot be sourced in Switzerland (2+1, 3+1).

 Preparation and submission of the proposal